Skip to main content

 AI is instrumental in identifying anomalies or faults in the solar energy system.
 Through continuous monitoring, it can detect issues such as faulty panels or suboptimal performance.

-The system adjusts its configuration based on anticipated weather conditions, ensuring efficient energy production.
+AI-enhanced weather predictions enhance the accuracy of solar output forecasts.
+The system can adjust its configuration based on anticipated weather conditions, ensuring efficient energy production.

 Getting Started with AI in Solar